 Our receivables represent a significant portion of our current assets.
 We are required to estimate the collectibility of our receivables and to establish allowances for the amount of receivables that we estimate to be uncollectible.
 We base these allowances on our historical collection experience, the length of time our receivables are outstanding and the financial condition of individual customers.
 Changes in the financial condition of significant customers, either adverse or positive, could impact the amount and timing of any additional allowances that may be required.
-As of December 31, 2007, our allowance for doubtful accounts was \$1.4 million.
+As of December 31, 2008, our allowance for doubtful accounts was \$4.7 million.

-• Income Taxes
+Income Taxes

-We account for income taxes in accordance with the provisions of SFAS No. 109, Accounting for Income Taxes.
+We account for income taxes in accordance with the provisions of Statement of Financial Accounting Standard No. 109, Accounting for Income Taxes.
 As such, we recognize the future impact of the difference between the financial statement and tax basis of assets and liabilities.
-As of December 31, 2007, we have \$19.7 million of net deferred tax assets on our balance sheet.
+As of December 31, 2008, we have \$7.1 million of net deferred tax assets on our balance sheet.
 We record valuation allowances against deferred tax assets when management does not believe the future tax benefits are more likely than not to be realized.
 We do not recognize the benefit of a tax position, for financial statement purposes, unless the position is more likely than not to be sustained upon review by competent authorities.
+Accruals for uncertain tax positions are provided for in accordance with the requirements of FIN 48.
+Under FIN 48, we may recognize the tax benefit from an uncertain tax position only if it is more likely than not that the tax position will be sustained on examination by the taxing authorities, based on the technical merits of the position.
+The tax benefits recognized in the financial statement.
+FIN 48 also provides guidance on derecognition of income tax assets and liabilities, classification of current and deferred income tax assets and liabilities, accounting for interest and penalties associated with tax positions, and income tax disclosures.
+Judgment is required in assessing the future tax consequences of events that have been recognized in our financial statements or tax returns.
+Variations in the actual outcome of these future tax consequences could materially impact our financial position, results of operations, or cash flows.